Emergency Preparedness Plan

 -

-The Session Director serves as the Incident Commander during emergencies unless otherwise
+The Session Director serves as the Incident Commander during emergencies unless otherwise delegated.
+The EPC acts as the primary liaison with Bandera County Emergency Management and emergency responders unless otherwise designed.

 5. Incident Command Structure